BA(Hons) English Literature (with Foundation Year)

 Why study English literature?

-Graduates with a background in English literature are highly employable mature and confident, bringing excellent communication, critical and analytical skills to the table.
+Graduates in English literature are highly employable, and can show clear evidence of excellent communication, critical and analytical skills.

 Why UWE Bristol?